AppDaemon/appdaemon/docs/APPGUIDE.rst

 * ``ad_status`` - the status of the call from AppDaemon's perspective.
 Possible values are:

     * ``OK`` - everything went as planned from AppDaemon's perspective, a call was made to Home Assistant and a Response was obtained, and the response from Home Assistant is also contained within the results dictionary.
-This does not mean Home Assistant didn't produce an error, just that AppDaemon succesfully obtained a response from Home Assistant
+This does not mean Home Assistant didn't produce an error, just that AppDaemon successfully obtained a response from Home Assistant
-    * ``TIMEOUT`` - the call to Home Assistant did not return a value before a timeout occured (either the default 30 second timeout, or a per call timeout specified by the user)
+    * ``TIMEOUT`` - the call to Home Assistant did not return a value before a timeout occurred (either the default 30 second timeout, or a per call timeout specified by the user)
     * ``TERMINATING`` - the service call was terminated as AppDaemon is shutting down

 * ``ad_duration`` - the amount of time in seconds the round trip took from AppDaemon to Home Assistant and back, useful for timing service calls.